Top 5 This Week

 What makes the Flinders Ranges one of Australia’s most remarkable hiking destinations?

-The Ikara-Flinders Ranges National Park (240,000 hectares, 460km north of Adelaide) centres on Wilpena Pound — a natural amphitheatre of 800-million-year-old Precambrian quartzite ridges enclosing a 17km-wide basin in the outback that is one of South Australia’s most dramatic landscapes.
-The Wilpena Pound rim walk (20km, 2 days) circumnavigates the Pound’s inner basin; the St Mary Peak approach from Wilpena Pound Resort provides the most dramatic high-point viewpoint in the Flinders, though Aboriginal cultural protocols ask that visitors do not ascend the peak itself (the Adnyamathanha people consider Ngarri-yarta, the St Mary Peak summit, sacred).
-The Heysen Trail (1,200km from Cape Jervis on the Fleurieu Peninsula to Parachilna Gorge in the northern Flinders) is Australia’s longest marked walking trail; its northern sections through the Flinders provide the most demanding and rewarding multi-day wilderness hiking in South Australia.
-The Cazneaux Tree (a river red gum photographed by Harold Cazneaux in 1937 in a famous image titled “The Spirit of Endurance”) is the most visited single tree in Australia and a sacred site for photography pilgrims.
+The Ikara-Flinders Ranges National Park (about 95,000 hectares, 450km north of Adelaide) centres on Wilpena Pound — a natural amphitheatre of 800-million-year-old Precambrian quartzite ridges enclosing a basin some 17km long, one of the state’s defining outback landscapes.
+The Wilpena Pound rim walk (about 20km, 2 days) circles the inner basin; the St Mary Peak approach from Wilpena Pound Resort opens up the finest high-country views in the range, though Aboriginal cultural protocols ask that visitors stop at Tanderra Saddle rather than ascend the peak itself (the Adnyamathanha people hold Ngarri Mudlanha, the St Mary Peak summit, as sacred).
+The Heysen Trail (1,200km from Cape Jervis on the Fleurieu Peninsula to Parachilna Gorge in the northern Flinders) is Australia’s longest marked walking trail, and its northern sections through the Flinders hold the state’s hardest and most rewarding multi-day hiking.
+The Cazneaux Tree — a river red gum near Wilpena Pound that Harold Cazneaux photographed in 1937 in an image later retitled “The Spirit of Endurance” — is one of the most visited single trees in the country and a touchstone for landscape photographers.

 What wildlife experiences does Kangaroo Island offer?

-Kangaroo Island — 4,405km², 112km from Adelaide, connected by ferry from Cape Jervis — is a continent-within-a-continent: an island that separated from the mainland approximately 10,000 years ago, creating conditions where endemic subspecies evolved in isolation and where mainland predators (foxes, rabbits) were never introduced.
-Seal Bay Conservation Park protects Australia’s third-largest Australian sea lion colony (500+ sea lions); guided walks on the beach among the lounging sea lions — which ignore human visitors with extraordinary indifference — is the island’s most iconic wildlife experience.
-Flinders Chase National Park (at the island’s western end) is home to the Remarkable Rocks (a cluster of granite boulders sculpted into extraordinary shapes by 500 million years of weathering, perched above the ocean on a granite dome) and Admiral Arch (a natural arch inhabited by a colony of New Zealand fur seals).
-Kangaroo Island’s wildlife also includes the KI kangaroo (a distinct subspecies), the Tammar wallaby (extinct on the SA mainland), the glossy black-cockatoo (the island’s most critically endangered endemic bird), and the Ligurian honey bee (the world’s only pure-strain Ligurian bee population outside Italy).
+Kangaroo Island — 4,400km², about 110km from Adelaide via the ferry from Cape Jervis — is a continent-within-a-continent: an island that split from the mainland about 10,000 years ago, leaving endemic subspecies to evolve in isolation and keeping mainland predators (foxes, rabbits) out altogether.
+Seal Bay Conservation Park protects Australia’s third-largest Australian sea lion colony (about 800 animals, five per cent of the world population); guided beach walks among the dozing sea lions — which regard human visitors with serene indifference — are the island’s signature wildlife outing.
+Flinders Chase National Park (at the western end, 74,000 hectares, recovering strongly since the 2019–20 bushfires that burnt 96 per cent of the park) holds the Remarkable Rocks (granite boulders shaped by 500 million years of weathering into strange forms on a granite dome above the ocean) and Admirals Arch (a natural arch sheltering a long-nosed fur seal colony).
+The island’s wildlife also includes the KI kangaroo (a distinct subspecies), the Tammar wallaby (extinct on the SA mainland), the glossy black-cockatoo (its most endangered endemic bird), and the Ligurian honey bee (the world’s only pure-strain Ligurian population outside Italy).

 What does the Eyre Peninsula offer for marine wildlife and remote outdoor experiences?

-The Eyre Peninsula (the triangular landmass stretching south from Port Augusta to the Great Australian Bight) provides South Australia’s most significant marine wildlife encounters and some of its most dramatic coastal landscapes.
-The Neptune Islands Group Marine Park (accessible by liveaboard from Port Lincoln) provides the world’s most rigorously conducted great white shark cage diving operation — the Neptune Islands hosts one of the highest concentrations of great white sharks in the world from March through November, and the cage diving operators (Calypso Star Charters and Rodney Fox Shark Expeditions) have been operating for 30+ years with impeccable safety records.
-Port Lincoln is the tuna capital of Australia, and the Eyre Peninsula’s seafood — Spencer Gulf king prawns, southern bluefin tuna, and Pacific oysters from Coffin Bay — represents some of the finest wild-caught seafood in the world.
-Coffin Bay National Park (white sand beaches, calm bay water, and coastal mallee heath) provides the Eyre Peninsula’s most accessible coastal camping.
+The Eyre Peninsula (the triangular landmass running south from Port Augusta to the Great Australian Bight) delivers the state’s biggest marine wildlife encounters and some of its boldest coastline.
+The Neptune Islands Group Marine Park (reached from Port Lincoln) runs the world’s most carefully managed great white shark cage diving — the Neptune Islands hold one of the highest concentrations of great whites anywhere, and the two licensed operators (Calypso Star Charters for day trips and Rodney Fox Shark Expeditions for liveaboard) have worked the waters for decades with spotless safety records.
+Port Lincoln is the tuna capital of Australia, and the region’s seafood — Spencer Gulf king prawns, southern bluefin tuna, and Coffin Bay Pacific oysters — counts among the finest wild catch anywhere.
+Coffin Bay National Park (some 30,000 hectares of white sand, calm bay water, and coastal mallee heath) offers the peninsula’s easiest coastal camping.

 What does Kangaroo Island’s wilderness offer for hiking and self-drive touring?

-Kangaroo Island’s outdoor experiences are best accessed by self-drive — the island’s 4,500km of road (most unpaved in the interior) allows independent exploration of national parks, wildlife encounters, and cellar doors at a pace impossible on tour buses.
-Flinders Chase National Park’s 56,000 hectares of wilderness contains the Remarkable Rocks and Admiral Arch, but also the Cape du Couedic lighthouse (the island’s most significant historic structure), a wilderness backpacking route (the Kangaroo Island Wilderness Trail, 61km over 5 days), and nesting populations of Little Penguins and New Zealand fur seals along the south coast.
-The Ligurian honey bee’s protected status makes the entire island Australia’s most significant bee conservation area — the island’s eucalyptus and melaleuca honey is produced from a pure Ligurian strain not found elsewhere.
-The island’s wild food scene — KI oysters (harvested from the American River), free-range lamb, bush tucker honey, and fresh seafood — has made food tourism as significant as wildlife tourism to the island’s visitor economy.
+Kangaroo Island works best as a self-drive: its road network (much of it unsealed inland) lets you explore national parks, wildlife sites, and cellar doors at a pace no tour bus can match.
+Flinders Chase National Park’s 74,000-odd hectares hold the Remarkable Rocks and Admirals Arch, plus the Cape du Couedic lighthouse (the island’s most important historic building), the Kangaroo Island Wilderness Trail (66km over 5 days from Flinders Chase Visitor Centre to Kelly Hill Caves), and nesting Little Penguins and long-nosed fur seals along the south coast.
+The Ligurian honey bee’s protected status makes the whole island the country’s leading bee sanctuary, its eucalyptus and melaleuca honey drawn from a pure Ligurian strain found nowhere else.
+The island’s wild-food scene — KI oysters (farmed at American River), free-range lamb, bush honey, and fresh seafood — now rivals wildlife as a reason to visit.

 What does South Australia’s Southern Ocean surf coast and Fleurieu Peninsula offer?

-South Australia’s Fleurieu Peninsula (an hour south of Adelaide, between Gulf St Vincent and the Southern Ocean) provides the most accessible outdoor recreation from Adelaide — the Southern Ocean surf coast at Parsons Beach, Waitpinga, and Petrel Bay delivers powerful open-ocean swell to beaches within 40 minutes of Adelaide’s CBD.
-The Heysen Trail’s southern sections (from Cape Jervis to the Adelaide Hills) provide the most accessible multi-day hiking from the city.
-Victor Harbor and Granite Island (connected by horse-drawn tram across a causeway) provide Little Penguin encounters and Southern Ocean whale watching (humpback and Southern Right whales, June–September, from Encounter Bay).
-McLaren Vale (30 minutes south of Adelaide) is South Australia’s most visited wine region — a warm-climate Shiraz specialist producing wines of deep colour and generous character that have become internationally iconic.
-Willunga’s Saturday morning farmers market is considered one of the finest in Australia.
+The Fleurieu Peninsula (an hour south of Adelaide, between Gulf St Vincent and the Southern Ocean) puts outdoor recreation within easy reach of the city — the Southern Ocean surf at Parsons Beach, Waitpinga, and Petrel Bay sends powerful open-ocean swell onto beaches within 40 minutes of Adelaide’s CBD.
+The Heysen Trail’s southern sections (from Cape Jervis to the Adelaide Hills) make for the simplest multi-day hiking from town.
+Victor Harbor and Granite Island (linked by horse-drawn tram across a causeway) deliver Little Penguin encounters and Southern Ocean whale watching (Southern Right and humpback whales, May–October, from Encounter Bay).
+McLaren Vale (30 minutes south of Adelaide) is the state’s most visited wine region — a warm-climate Shiraz specialist whose deep-coloured, generous wines have gone global.
+Willunga’s Saturday morning farmers market is rated among the best in the country.

 Felipe Cota